Changes to disability supports: What you need to know

 From now on, all NASCs will give people the same information before their assessment

 If you’re already receiving support through us, you’ll already be familiar with how a needs assessment works.
-You might also remember the information we provided before your assessment to help you prepare.

-The aim is to make sure people receive the same information about how to prepare for their assessment, no matter where they live.
 People who are new to disability supports will receive this information too.

 -